jac2414/ml_ops_data_engineer_hw/README.md

 - **Pivoting and Filling**: Pivoting the DataFrame and filling NaN values must be done sequentially as they transform the structure of the data.
 - **Feature Engineering**: Calculating velocity, acceleration, and other derived features must be done sequentially as each step depends on the previous calculations.

-### Summary

-1. **Pipeline Robustness**: The pipeline is designed to handle missing data gracefully using interpolation and fill methods.
-It assumes a certain data structure but includes checks to handle inconsistencies.
-2. **Fill Method Choice**: Forward and backward fill methods were chosen for simplicity and consistency, ensuring no gaps in the data.
-However, they assume continuity and may introduce bias in case of long sequences of missing data.
-3. **Parallelization**: Reading data, data type checks, and consistency checks can be parallelized.
-NaN handling, pivoting, and feature engineering need to be done sequentially due to dependencies.

-This approach ensures that the pipeline is robust, efficient, and capable of handling common data issues, making it suitable for real-world applications.